cselab/pypi4u/README.md

 #defining the parameters for CMA

-bounds = 0 10 #upper and lower bound, the parameters must be within these bounds x_0 = 5 5 5 5 #starting point, initial guess for the theta vector
-sigma_0 = 5 #initial standard deviation
+bounds = 0 10 #upper and lower bound, the parameters must be within these bounds x_0 = 5 5 5 5 #starting point, initial guess for the theta vector (the last entry of the vector corresponds to the guess of the error term) sigma_0 = 5 #initial standard deviation
 ```